Kirk3gaard/AccessingGenbank/README.md

 Running the "script.py" with these files in the working directory should result in:
 - an output file "source_list.txt"
 - a number of genbank files

+A reminder
+"In order not to overload the E-utility servers, NCBI recommends that users post no more than three URL requests per second" - http://www.ncbi.nlm.nih.gov/books/NBK25497/